Our Partners in Support

 Cancer and Careers

-YSC works with Cancer and Careers to help young women with cancer continue leading full lives in the working world.
-We collaborate on free, educational seminars offering practical advice for managing a career after a cancer diagnosis.
+YSC works with Cancer and Careers to help young women with cancer continue to lead full lives in the working world.
+We collaborate on free, educational seminars offering practical advice for managing a career after a cancer diagnosis and sponsor the Cancer and Careers' National Conference on Work and Cancer.

 This organization helps YSC give young women access to the medical expertise they need to manage their health.
 YSC is a partnering organization on CancerCare’s Breast Cancer Connect® Workshops —toll free teleconferences providing up-to-date information on cancer-related issues from leading experts in oncology.